-- 20 tainties provided with the original reconstruction are applied, which is an overestimation for the smoothed time series.
+The regions selected for Fig. 3 are chosen to provide a contrasting example.
+Two estimates of the uncertainties are used.
+First, the uncertainties provided with the original reconstruction are applied, which is an overestimation for the smoothed time series.
 Second, at the other extreme, the uncertainties are assumed to be equal to zero and are thus known to be underestimated.
-A third estimate of the uncertainty is provided in the Supplement figures, using an uncertainty measure equal to the one provided in the original publication divided by a factor $\sqrt{15}$ to account - 25 for the smoothing (see Sect.
-4.1).
+A third estimate of the uncertainty is provided in the Supplement figures, using an uncertainty measure equal to the one provided in the original publication divided by a factor of $\sqrt{15}$ to account for the smoothing (see Sect.
+3.1).
 This leads to results that are generally very similar to the case where uncertainty is assumed to be zero.

 The simulations in most cases lack climatological consistency with the reconstructions (Figs. 3 and S3).
 The simulated quantiles can deviate strongly from the reconstructed quantiles.
 Specifically, the simulated distributions are generally over-dispersive when using the original estimates of uncertainties.
 The differences are much smaller when uncertainties in reconstructions are neglected, although extremes often remain overestimated.
-The Arctic and the North American tree-ring based reconstruction are

-Exceptions as some simulations are climatologically consistent with the reconstruction and display only small differences between simulated and reconstructed quantiles for all estimates of the uncertainty.
+The Arctic and the North American tree-ring-based reconstruction are exceptions as some simulations are climatologically consistent with the reconstruction and display only small differences between simulated and reconstructed quantiles for all estimates of the uncertainty.
 Consistency is reduced for those simulations that show larger variability (recall Fig. 1) as is the case of the CCSM4 and CESM models.

-In agreement with the climatological assessment, the simulated results generally lack

-- probabilistic consistency with the reconstructions when the original uncertainty is considered (Figs. 3 and S4).
-The target data are too often in the central ranks, indicating that the probabilistic distribution of the ensemble is too wide and shows significantly over-dispersive spread deviations.
-The only exception is the North American region using the tree-ring based reconstruction.
-The most prominent differences are found in - the Antarctic region where the simulation ensemble spread deviates considerably from reconstructed temperatures (Fig. S4), but strong ensemble spread deviations relative to the pollen reconstruction for North America are also evident.
+In agreement with the climatological assessment, the simulated results generally lack probabilistic consistency with the reconstructions when the original uncertainty is considered (Figs. 3 and S4).
+The target data are too often in the central ranks, indicating that the probabilistic distribution of the ensemble is too wide and shows significantly overdispersive spread deviations.
+The only exception is the North American region using the tree-ring-based reconstruction.
+The most prominent differences are found in the Antarctic region, where the simulation ensemble spread deviates considerably from reconstructed temperatures (Fig. S4), but strong ensemble spread deviations relative to the pollen reconstruction for North America are also evident.

 This assessment of the probabilistic consistency strongly depends on the estimate of the uncertainty of the reconstruction.
-If we do not add noise to the model time series to reflect error in - 20 reconstructions before the ranking and thereby neglect reconstruction uncertainty, or if we assume a strong reduction of the error in reconstruction at the decadal time scale because of the smoothing, the ensemble appears to be consistent with a number of regions or even under-dispersive for others.
-However, ignoring the uncertainty in such a manner may lead to an overconfident assessment of consistency between simula- - tion ensemble and reconstruction.
+If we do not add noise to the model time series to reflect error in reconstructions before the ranking and thereby neglect reconstruction uncertainty, or if we assume a strong reduction of the error in reconstruction at the decadal time scale because of the smoothing, the ensemble appears to be consistent with a number of regions or even under-dispersive for others.
+However, ignoring the uncertainty in such a manner may lead to an overconfident assessment of consistency between simulation ensemble and reconstruction.
 Nevertheless, because the uncertainties are not well known, over-dispersion does not necessarily weaken the reliability of the ensemble relative to the target, but instead may highlight insufficiently constrained uncertainties in the reconstruction.

-4.4 Skill estimate
+3.4 Skill estimate